Gareth Evans (politician): Other international panels and commissions

 He was a member of the UN Secretary General's High Level Panel on Threats, Challenges and Change, whose report A More Secure World: Our Shared Responsibility, addressing mass atrocity crimes and many other UN reform issues, was published in December 2004.

 Evans also served on the UN Secretary-General's Advisory Committee on Genocide Prevention.

 Evans had previously served as a member of the Carnegie Commission on Preventing Deadly Conflict (1994–97), co-chaired by Cyrus Vance and David Hamburg.
 He was also a member of the International Task Force on Global Public Goods, sponsored by Sweden and France and chaired by Ernesto Zedillo, which reported in September 2006.

 He is a member of the Crimes Against Humanity Initiative Advisory Council, a project of the Whitney R. Harris World Law Institute at Washington University School of Law in St. Louis to establish the world's first treaty on the prevention and punishment of crimes against humanity.

+Evans drew on this personal experience in his chapter on "Commission Diplomacy" in The Oxford Handbook of Modern Diplomacy.

 Nuclear issues

 On nuclear issues, he was a member of the Commission on Weapons of Mass Destruction sponsored by Sweden and chaired by Hans Blix which reported in June 2006; and the Commission of Eminent Persons on The Role of the IAEA to 2020 and Beyond, chaired by Ernesto Zedillo, whose report Reinforcing the Global Nuclear Order for Peace and Prosperity was launched in June 2008.
 From 2008 to 2010 he co-chaired (with former Japanese Foreign Minister Yoriko Kawaguchi) the Australia and Japan sponsored International Commission on Nuclear Non-proliferation and Disarmament: its report Eliminating Nuclear Threats: A Practical Agenda for Global Policymakers was published in December 2009.

+Evans was the founding Convenor of the Asia-Pacific Leadership Network on Nuclear Non-Proliferation and Disarmament in 2011, and Chair of the International Advisory Board of the ANU Centre for Nuclear Non-Proliferation and Disarmament 2011-15.

 Other organisations

-His other recorded affiliations with internationally focused organisations include:
+His other recorded affiliatins with internationally focused organisations include: